 The Shelby Pups - I'm an LGD!
 Meet Juniper

-The video above was recorded when the pups has been with me for three days.
-Prior to that I had seen subtle differences in Juniper's behavior but had not recorded it, so I couldn't study it later.
+The video above was recorded when the pups had been with me for three days.
+Prior to that, I had seen subtle differences in Juniper's behavior but had not recorded it, so I couldn't study it later.
 Looking at videos after the fact is very helpful in really assessing what is true for the pups.

-On this day I purposefully did not attach the end of the fence panel you see in front of the camera to the actual fence because I wanted to give the pups a chance to experience a barrier challenge.
+On this day, I purposefully did not attach the end of the fence panel you see in front of the camera to the actual fence because I wanted to give the pups a chance to experience a barrier challenge.
 The only pup that took advantage of this was Juniper; she ended up behind it because she was working the edges.
 She then actively solicited the attention of the two cows, which they gave her.
-I had my eye on her because I anticipated that she might end up frightened by the cows; if she jumped back she would be held in proximity by the fence panel.
-No frightened pup.
-She invited the cows to interact with her by putting her chest on the ground in a play bow; she was submissive to them but not as deferential as a Maremma pup would have been.
+I had my eye on her because I anticipated that she might end up frightened by the cows; if she jumped back, she would be held in proximity by the fence panel.
+No frightened pups allowed!
+She invited the cows to interact with her by putting her chest on the ground in a play bow.
+She was submissive to them but not as deferential as a Maremma pup would have been.

 This video was recorded the next day.
 Juniper left the group and gazed with an apparent interest in my pony, followed by working the perimeter a bit.
 A Maremma pup for this age would have worked more perimeter.
 Juniper's guarding style will be different than a Maremmas' is; I am still learning what that will be like.